christian-camille/leeds-crime-data/README.md

 * **Category Filtering**: Isolate specific crime types (e.g., "Burglary").
 * **Choropleth Map**: Toggle between heatmap and ward-level density views.
 * **Ward Breakdown**: Top 5 wards by crime count for the selected period.
+* **Postcode Search**: Search a Leeds postcode and see aggregated crimes within 100m, with a type breakdown and map overlay.

 ### Running the Dashboard